‘I ran from mass shooting with my two girls in my arms - don’t blame mental illness’

 Hunter Stuart was separated from his wife as a gunman opened fire in Highland Park, killing six people and injuring more - leaving the concerned father ‘very, very angry’

-A father who fled a mass shooting in Chicago with his young daughters in his arms has hit out at anyone who would blame mental illness for such killings.
+A father who fled a mass shooting in Highland Park, Illinois, with his young daughters in his arms has hit out at anyone who would blame mental illness for such killings.

-Hunter Stuart was attending a Fourth of July parade in Highland Park with his family on Monday when shots suddenly rang out.
+Hunter Stuart was attending a Fourth of July parade in the city north of Chicago with his family on Monday when shots suddenly rang out.

 The writer grabbed his two girls and ran, later hiding out at a stranger’s home for several hours after becoming separated from his wife amid the chaos.